KubaBoi/CheeseFramework/DOC.md

 ### 6.9 process_request

-Call finish_request.

-Overridden by ForkingMixIn and ThreadingMixIn.
+Start a new thread to process the request.

+### 6.10 process_request_thread

+Same as in BaseServer but as a thread.

+In addition, exception handling is done here.

-### 6.10 serve_forever
+### 6.11 serve_forever

 Handle one request at a time until shutdown.